Duty of Candour

 The Duty of Candour requires healthcare providers to be open and transparent with those who use their services in relation to their care and treatment, and specifically when things go wrong.

-When there are Serious Incidents (SI) at EPUT, we discuss these with the people involved and their relatives and carers, and share the results of the investigation.
+When there are serious incidents at EPUT, we discuss these with the people involved and their relatives and carers, and share the results of the investigation.
 The Duty of Candour goes beyond this and includes patient safety incidents that result in moderate harm and prolonged psychological harm.

 To meet the requirements of the Duty of Candour we must: